Matthew Weiner: 2016–present

 Weiner's first novel, Heather, the Totality, was published in the fall of 2017.
 In 2018, Weiner created The Romanoffs, an Amazon Video anthology series.

 In May 2025, the world premier of Weiner's play, John Wilkes Booth: One Night Only, took place at Baltimore Center Stage.
 Both Weiner and Booth were originally from the Baltimore, Maryland area.
-The premiere was about a mile from Greenmount Cemetery where Booth was buried.
+The premiere was about a mile from Green Mount Cemetery where Booth is buried.

 Prospective projects

 In 2020, it was announced that Weiner was developing a half-hour dramedy at FX which he would write, direct and executive produce as his next TV project.
 While no plot details were disclosed, sources said at the time that the show would also contain elements of mystery.
 However, by 2022, the project was no longer moving forward at FX.

-In 2025, Weiner was reportedly hired by New Regency to adapt the 1989 Nicole Kidman film Dead Calm into a TV series.
+In 2025, it was reported that New Regency had hired Weiner to write a television series adaptation of the 1989 psychological thriller film Dead Calm.